 Healthy Families NZ is large scale initiative which aims to improve people’s health where they live, learn, work and play, for the prevention of chronic disease.

-Healthy Families NZ brings community leadership together in a united effort for better health, aiming to improve people’s health where they live, learn, work and play by taking a systems approach to the reduction of risk factors for major health loss and inequity.
+Healthy Families NZ brings community leadership together in a united effort for better health, aiming to improve people’s health where they live, learn, work and play by taking a dynamic systems approach to preventing chronic disease.